heurist1/Breakout-Python/readme.txt

 THATS ALL YOU NEED TO KNOW TO BE A CHAMPION.
 NOW YOU KNOW THE THEORY.
 CAN YOU BEAT THE GAME!!!!!!!!!!.

+Installation Instruction: Download all files and save them in one folder.
+(Must have pygame framework installed to run this game)
+Compilation command: python game.py